ludo237/angularjs-todo/README.md

-AngularJS Playground
+AngularJS To-Do List
 ===

 Welcome fellow developer.

-This repository contains a lot of open source projects built with AngularJS, a full-stack awesome Javascript framework.
+This repository contains an application built with AngularJS, a full-stack awesome Javascript framework.

-You can browse all the project by clicking on `projects` folder.
-Every project has a unique name, a sort of, in order to understand what's the content of it.
+You can browse all the project by clicking on `app` folder.
+Every file has a unique name, a sort of, in order to understand what's the content of it.

 ## Why this project ? ##